gatesphere/7in7/README.md

     * Day 2
     * Day 3

 It's been fun, and wow have I learned a lot.
 Influences from Prolog, Erlang, Clojure and Haskell have entered into my ideas for [jedi](https://github.com/gatesphere/jedi).
+I've started more functional-style programming in Io, and I certainly do appreciate the more functional and metaprogramming sides of Lisp and Ruby.
+Prolog is one of my old standbys, but a sudoku solver was an interesting treat.
+Overall, this has been a great read.

 -->Jake